Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 will disappear and normal CVA align via RF or cable data link will continue.
 When data link is regained, the acronym can remain for up to 8 seconds.

-> **Note:** If HS is not flashing, valid SINS data has already been entered.
+> 💡 If HS is not flashing, valid SINS data has already been entered.
 If it is flashing, SINS
 > data has to be entered manually.

 On the CAP NAV DATA matrix use OWN AC, and the LAT and LONG prefix push buttons; to enter the ships’